 - Forecast Accuracy: Is your pipeline-based forecast within 10% of reality?
 This is a great indicator that you are in step with the buyer.
 In addition, solid forecasting is a sign of consistent use of the process.

 - Win Rates: Like deal size, win rates should improve in a measurable way.
 Your process is helping you beat the competition.
 Even if the competition is the status quo where the buyer takes no action.

 - Sales Cycle Length: A good process will drive opportunities through the pipeline faster.
 It illustrates you haven’t introduced friction and extra cycles into the process.

 What if you measure these items and find that progress is not being made?
 There are a few possibilities that you need to explore.

-I’ve already mentioned that the process needs to align to the buyer.
-But here’s one more thing to consider.
+The process needs to align to the buyer.
 Buyers are not static and your sales process can’t be either.
 Your process needs to change with them.
 Just a couple of years will make a big difference.
 Update your buyer research.